lashoun/upgraded-fefates-randomizer/README.md

 - Sacred weapons are modified:
     - Raijinto: gives Skl+3 instead of Str+4, range 1
     - Siegfried: gives Def+2 instead of Def+4, range 1
-    - Enemy royals have sacred weapons (Raijinto/Siegfried/Fujin Yumi/Brynhildr) with buffed Mt (15), and Raijinto and Siegfried keep 1-2 range and their original buffs (Str/Def +4)
+    - Enemy royals have "Sacred weapons+" (Raijinto+/Siegfried+/Fujin Yumi+/Brynhildr+) with buffed Mt (15), and Raijinto+ and Siegfried+ keep 1-2 range and their original buffs (Str/Def +4)
 - Wakizashi, Spear, Tomahawk and Battering Club are now 1-2 range
 - Silver weapons no longer self-debuff, but instead give -10 Avo, -2 Def/Res and -3 eff.
 Spd in enemy phase
+    - Enemies have "Silver Weapons+" which are do not have any of the aforementioned maluses

 #### Characters
 - Corrin gets Aptitude